 (c) any gross negligence, willful misconduct, or other breach of duty on the part of Operator, its Subcontractors, or their Representatives.

-Any indemnification payable by Operator to Owner hereunder shall be net of any insurance proceeds received by Owner under Owner’s insurance policies with respect to the circumstances giving rise to Operator’s indemnification of Owner hereunder.

 13.3.
 Owner Indemnity.
 Owner shall indemnify, defend, and hold harmless Operator and its Representatives against any and all claims for Losses of whatever kind and nature, including all related costs and expenses incurred in connection therewith, in respect of personal injury to or death of third parties and in respect of loss of or damage to any third party property to the extent that the same arises out of:

 (a) any breach by Owner of its obligations hereunder;